Carrickfinn Blue Flag Beach

-Daniel O'Donnell is from Kincasslagh which is only a five minute drive from the hotel.
-Daniel in his younger days played many times in the old bar and lounge with his sister Margo when he was growing up.
-Daniel has a visitor centre where there is a celebration of his life and his achievements to date.
-The visitor centre is only a 15 minute drive from the hotel.
+Daniel O'Donnell is from Kincasslagh which is only a five minute drive from Caisleáin Óir and growing up, Daniel played many times in the old bar and lounge with his sister Margo.
+Daniel has a visitor centre just a fifteen minute drive from the hotel where there is a celebration of his life and his achievements to date.

 Glenveagh National Park

 Glenveagh is one of six national parks in Ireland.
 Situated in the Northwest of Co.
-Donegal,45 minutes from Caisleain Oir, Glenveagh encompasses some 16,000 hectares in the heart of the Derryveagh Mountains.
-Glenveagh National Park is home to many walkways and also has a National Castle which is well worth a tour.
+Donegal, forty-five minutes from Caisleáin Óir, Glenveagh encompasses some 16,000 hectares in the heart of the Derryveagh Mountains.
+Glenveagh National Park is home to many walkways and also has a National Castle where you can enjoy a wonderful and insightful tour.
 Glenveagh National Castle is a day trip not to be missed when visiting North West Donegal.

 Ionad Cois Locha - Dunlewy Centre

-Ionad Cois Locha is a must in the area for a family day out.
-Ionad Cois Locha is in Dunlewy about a 15 minute drive from Caisleain Oir.
+For a great family day out, look no further than Ionad Cois Locha in Dunlewy which is about a fifteen minute drive from Caisleáin Óir.
 There are number of different activities including a boat cruise, a train ride, lakeside walks, kids play area and a weavers cottage.
-A number of other activities can be organised on site including horse riding in The Equestrian Centre next to the Dunlewy Centre
+A number of other activities can be organised on site including horse riding in The Equestrian Centre.

 Walking / Hiking

 Walking and hiking holidays are very popular in North West Donegal.
-We have amazing beaches, railway walks, forests and for those who wish to climb Errigal.
-All our coastal islands are well known for there walks aswell.
+There are amazing beaches, railway walks, forests and for those who wish to climb a little higher- the tallest peak in Co.Donegal: Errigal Mountain.
 We have many converted railway walks close to the hotel including the Burtonport Railway Walk.
 For those who wish to explore, The Poisoned Glen offers a rough walking path around Dunlewy.
 Errigal Mountain is a major attraction throughout the year for those looking for a steeper climb.
 There are many different walks available in Ards Forest aswell as a nature walk to Altan Farm.